ssjshields/archetype-counter/.github/README.md

 > Manually editing profiles may cause corruption- located in `Files\Counter Config Files`

 ### How can I report a bug?
-> Before creating a report, check [expectations](https://github.com/ssjshields/archetype-counter/tree/development#expectations) and [the existing issues](https://github.com/ssjshields/archetype-counter/issues)
+> Before creating a report, review this readme and [the existing issues](https://github.com/ssjshields/archetype-counter/issues)

 > Open the Debug folders from the Debug submenu, attach the `.png` and `.txt` files